 In 1988 Pete was hired by the UCLA Research Center for Psychiatric Rehabilitation for a project to field test protocols of outpatient services, delivery systems and in vivo skills training.
 Today the Life Adjustment Team implements state-of-the-art comprehensive outpatient psychiatric rehabilitation and substance abuse treatment using evidence-based best practices.
-The LAT model of outpatient treatment combines the in-vivo skills training modules developed at UCLA and the thirty-nine years of experience in developing and implementing successful intervention and outpatient rehabilitation plans that involve community.
+The LAT model of outpatient treatment combines the in-vivo skills training modules developed at UCLA and the over 40 years of experience in developing and implementing successful intervention and outpatient rehabilitation plans that involve community.

 In 1991, Pete started the Westside Mental Health Provider Network.
 The network is comprised of individuals working in a variety of mental health services, including community-based mental health centers, hospitals, local law enforcement, the Department of Mental Health, and consumer advocacy organizations.
 The goal of the Network is to help mental health service providers deliver the highest quality of care possible through networking and resource sharing.
 The Network began with six members and has grown to 300 members in Los Angeles, Pasadena and Orange County.